Skip to main content

 According to Statista, one in four e-commerce dollars is spent on a mobile device, and that’s just the beginning.
 This impressive audience turns their back on online stores that are not properly optimized and require excessive scrolling, zooming or otherwise make it difficult to see some content.

 Consider mobile responsive design, in which all of a website’s elements adapt themselves to the device screen, or a mobile version of your e-commerce website.
-Every step — from product browsing to checkout — should be convenient to perform on the run.
+Every step — from product browsing to check out — should be convenient to perform on the run.

 • Hidden fees